-February 13, 2019, 21:59
+13 February 2019, 21:59

 Went to the Hubei Provincial Museum of Wuhan today.
 Saw some porcelain, some old stuff, some sweet-looking bells, a bunch of ax-knives, pictures of revolutionaries, and some ancient skulls.
 And there was a board that caught my attention: “Sages and philosophers around the fifth century BC.”

-Haven’t heard of half of these names because half of them are Eastern and I’m not Eastern.
+Haven’t heard of half of these names because half of them are Eastern, and I’m not Eastern.
 I’m Western.
 Would like to know more about Eastern philosophy, especially regarding the works and ideas of Confucius.
 Also, I want to know if these names, dates, and titles are accurate.

 Sixty-seven bi (jade in round shape with a hole in the middle) were unearthed.
-The bi, the most important of the six kinds of auspicious jade ornaments of the Zhou Dynasty, was used at rituals to worship Heaven.
+The bi, the most important of the six kinds of auspicious jade ornaments of the Zhou Dynasty, was used in rituals to worship Heaven.
 In the rules on rites at that time, the big bi measuring one chi two cun in diameter was to be used by the king or presented to the king by a feudal lord.
 The bi can be used for decoration or worn as an ornament.